NixOS/nix.dev/source/tutorials/nix-language.md

 ### What will you learn?

 This tutorial should enable you to read typical Nix language code and understand its structure.
+Its goal is to highlight where the Nix language may differ from languages you are used to.

-It shows the most common and distingushing patterns in the Nix language:
+It therefore shows the most common and distingushing patterns in the Nix language:

 - [Assigning names and accessing values](names-values)
 - Declaring and calling [functions](functions)